Online Master's Degree in Nursing Management

 What Will My Career Be Like?

 When you graduate, you're eligible to sit for certification exams through the American Nurses Credentialing Center and the American Organization of Nurse Executives.
 You can become a nurse manager, administrator, head nurse or nursing director.
 You might work in a hospital or a long-term care setting, and you're able to diagnose and treat patients while supervising other nurses.
-In September 2011, 'Payscale.com' reported that the 10th-90th percentile of nursing directors made $52,079-$109,785.
+In May 2021, 'PayScale.com' reported that nursing directors made a median salary of $91,878.